About The Pitch

 During the silence, something happened.
 Josh stopped hustling.
 He rested.
 He brewed beer.
 He spent time with his three kids.
 And from that stillness, as Lisa later wrote, “the ideas started flowing again.”
 The only problem?
 Every idea was for The Pitch.
 And they didn't own The Pitch anymore.

-Required listening for any aspiring entrepreneur.”
+Required listening for any aspiring or budding entrepreneur.”

 Quill Podcasting